RedPillNow/polymerts-to-polymer-decorators/README.md

 We make a few assumptions while transforming PolymerTS files to use polymer-decorators.
 These are listed below:

 * Declared Properties are defined before all other types of decorated items (i.e. `Observer`, `Listener`, `Computed`)
-* If there is a `ready` function, it is defined **before** all `listener` decorated items
+* **If** there is a `ready` function, it is defined **before** all `listener` decorated items

 ##  Current Limitations

 **_This project is still in active development_**.
 As such there are certain limitations which will eventually be addressed:

+* Class Declaration
+	* If a PolymerTs class implements interfaces, those implementations are currently lost
 * Behavior
 	* Behaviors are NOT transformed to a Mixin
-* Computed Property
-	* If your computed property decorator has an object inside it and that object has a `value` key, it will not be removed and may not function properly
-	* References to the arguments defined in the original PolymerTs method body are not updated with the `this` keyword
-* Listener
+* @Listener
 	* If an element ID is not defined in the PolymerTs listener, we're currently adding `document` as the target.
-Should be `this`?
+Should be `this` if a gesture event?
-* Polymer 2.0 Deprecated methods and elements
+* Polymer 1.0 Deprecated methods, properties and elements
 	* We don't currently change these to the Polymer 2.0 supported pattern(s)

+## Documentation

+Documentation is included in the `doc` directory.
+This documentation is generated with [TypeDoc](http://typedoc.org/)

 ## Usage